 How much time and effort will be required to maintain your garden or orchard?
 This question has countless answers.

-In general, the workload in most gardens starts slowly ramping up sometime in late winter or early spring, peaks in the summer, and drops off sharply about the time of the first fall frost.
+In general, the workload in most gardens starts slowly ramping up sometime in early spring, peaks in the summer, and drops off sharply about the time of the first fall frost.
 A cold frame or greenhouse will require attention all winter long, but the maintenance requirements are typically lighter and steadier than with a full-fledged garden.

 The size of your garden is the major factor in determining workload.
 A small garden may require only a few minutes a day to maintain.
 A large garden may demand several hours of attention daily.
 And don’t forget that everything will take longer in the beginning when you’re still learning.